Peptides: The "Biohacker’s Secret" or a Real Healing Tool?

 Because the market is exploding, you must choose carefully.

-• Quality Matters: Many peptides sold online are "research grade," meaning they aren't held to human safety standards and may contain fillers or contaminants.
+• Quality Matters: Many peptides sold online are research grade, meaning they aren't held to human safety standards and may contain fillers or contaminants.
+You want a company brand you can trust or a compounding pharmacy.

 Here is the good news: Peptides can be incredibly effective when paired with lifestyle shifts rather than a total life overhaul.